 The workers' compensation system provides benefits to employees for work-related injuries or illnesses.
 These benefits may include medical treatment, payments for lost wages, payments that compensate the injured employee for having a permanent impairment or limitation, vouchers to pay for retraining, and death benefits.

-The California Department of Human Resources’ (CalHR) Workers’ Compensation Program manages the State’s Master Agreement with State Compensation Insurance Fund (State Fund) to provide workers' compensation claims processing and legal representation for all the participating departments.
-The Master Agreement is an Interagency Agreement.
-Not all State of California agencies, departments, boards, and commissions are participants in the Master Agreement.
+The California Department of Human Resources’ Workers’ Compensation Program manages the State of California’s master agreement with State Compensation Insurance Fund (State Fund) to provide workers' compensation claims processing and legal representation for all the participating departments.
+The master agreement is an interagency agreement.
+Not all State of California agencies, departments, boards, and commissions are participants in the master agreement.
 Some have opted to purchase an insurance policy from State Fund to cover the risks inherent to the workers’ compensation system.

 Before Any Injury or Illness